AnnikaNoren/dsc-capstone-project-v2-online-ds-pt-071519/README.md

  - altitude
  - roast level

-The dataset for my work was sourced and scraped by me from the website www.coffeereviews.com.
+The dataset for my project scraped by me from the website www.coffeereviews.com.

 ## Methodology